danm-de/pcsc-sharp/README.md

 Basic rules / best practices:
 - One context per smartcard / reader.
 - One context per ```SCardMonitor ```.
-- The context must be disposed after usage to free system resources.
+- The context must be disposed of after usage to free system resources.
-- The context must not be disposed if your application still accesses the smartcard / reader.
+- The context must not be disposed of if your application still accesses the smartcard / reader.

 ### List all connected smartcard readers
 See [SCardListReaders](https://msdn.microsoft.com/en-us/library/windows/desktop/aa379793(v=vs.85).aspx).